-ACTION TIMETABLE RESPONSIBILITY COST IMPLICATION Research and documentation of information By January 2011 Planning Policy supported by other council sections and partners with input from GI Steering Group members.
-Report to A&ICP.
-Staff time
+ACTION TIMETABLE RESPONSIBILITY COST IMPLICATION

+Research and By January Planning Policy Staff time

+documentation of 2011 supported by other

+information council sections and

+partners with input from

+GI Steering Group

+members.
+Report to

+A&ICP.

 Production of a GI Strategy document